Here’s the headline and photo of the New York Daily News that proclaimed the Cosmos 1977 NASL champions.

 Hunt toiled for the likes of Coventry City, West Bromwich Albion and Aston Villa, for whom he helped regain promotion to the top flight in 1988.

 “I’m looking forward to seeing the game,” he said about the Cosmos’ 7 p.m.
-Saturday home game against the Carolina RailHawks at Shuart.
+Saturday home game against the Carolina RailHawks at Shuart Stadium in 2016.
 “You know the last game I went to?
 1993.
 The last live soccer game.”

 That’s when he worked for Leicester City.
 Yes, the same Leicester City that won the EPL crown as longshots in 2016.

 Hunt, who admitted he was a “massive fan,” of Bruce Springsteen, decided to put two of his passions together in his latest visit to the states.
 He celebrated his 60th birthday and his wife bought tickets for both of them.
-He knows someone with the E Street Band, so he got an opportunity to watch Springsteen at MetLife Stadium not once, but twice that week.
+He knows someone with the E Street Band, so he got an opportunity to watch Springsteen at MetLife Stadium not once, but twice that week in 2016.

 “This has always been my second home, America, anyway,” Hunt said.
 “They looked after me.
 So whenever I can get the chance I like to come over.
 A friend of mine, Mark, who is connected with the E Street band, Bruce Springsteen.
 So, he was doing MetLife Stadium.
 So, I thought, ‘Lets marry the two.’ ”